 In Chernobyl's case, emergency teams pumped in hundreds of tons of water to cool the reactor core.
 Next, they dumped boron, clay, dolomite, lead and sand on to the burning core by helicopter to put out the fires and limit the radioactive particles rising into the atmosphere.
 In the months that followed, they encased the ruined plant in a concrete shielding often referred to as a sarcophagus.

 Again, nuclear power plants ultimately boil down to heat generation, and their maintenance depends on proper regulation of that heat.
 If coolant systems fail, conditions can steadily burn out of control.

-Explore the links on the next page to learn even more about nuclear power.
+Explore the links below to learn even more about nuclear power.

 More Great Links